 If you are as confused as most about when or when not to refrigerate, and why refrigeration is crucial for some products, read on.
 We’ll help you sort out the truth in regard to probiotic stability.

 The simple answer to the question “Should probiotics be refrigerated?” is “Yes.”

 Most of the commercially available strains of probiotics are inherently fragile and must be protected from excess heat.
-However, several exceptions exist in the case of newer forms of probiotics known as “SBO” probiotics, Bacillus probiotics and similar naturally resistant strains.
+However, several exceptions exist in the case of newer forms of probiotics known as “SBO” (soil-based organism) probiotics, Bacillus probiotics and similar naturally resistant strains.

 All probiotics, except those from a select group, are subject to slowly dying off until they reach an environment, such as your intestines, that nurtures their ability to grow.
 From the moment these bacteria are manufactured they begin the steady process of dying off, which can be expedited by manufacturing methods and any exposure to heat or moisture.
 In fact, since the most commonly used probiotic bacteria are so fragile, probiotic products are manufactured with the assumption that up to 90% of the bacteria will die before they are ever ingested by the end consumer.